In this post, we answer two common questions about conservatorships and wills:

-In California, a person who is under a conservatorship retains the right to make a will, unless he or she is found to lack testamentary capacity.
-California Probate law does not take away the conservatee’s right to make a will under Prob C §1871(c), but the question of whether a will created by a conservatee is valid, is a factual one, if there is no finding of lack of testamentary capacity.
+In California, generally, to make a will, you must be competent and not under undue influence.
+However, even a person who is under a conservatorship retains the right to make a will, unless he or she is found to lack testamentary capacity.
+California Probate law does not take away the conservatee’s right to make a will under Prob C §1871(c), but the question of whether a will created by a conservatee is valid is a factual one if there is no finding of lack of testamentary capacity.

 Probate Code 1871 provides: